mohamedwajihelouaer/csv-batch/README.md

-# csv-batch
+# quarkus-jberet-csv-batch-demo

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, Quarkus-JBeret and the supercsv library to build a csv batch job application.
+In Addition to generating a filtered file, it also generates a little Report with the step metrics.
+The csv  used for this demo is not included in the project.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.